hydro-project/hydroflow/book/example_4_neighbors.md

     6v1-->7v1
     8v1-->6v1
 ```

-Returning to the code, if you read the `pairs_send` calls carefully, you'll see that the example data
-has vertices (`2`, `4`) that are more than one hop away from `0`, which were
-not output by our simple program.
-To extend this example to graph *reachability*,
-we need to recurse: find neighbors of our neighbors, neighbors of our neighbors' neighbors, and so on.
-In Hydroflow,
-this is done by adding a loop to the flow, as we'll see in our [next example](example_5_reachability.md).
-## Strata and Epochs
 Before we proceed, note in the mermaid graph how Hydroflow separates the `unique` operator and its downstream dependencies into their own
 _stratum_ (plural: _strata_).
-The stratum boundary before `unique` ensures that all the values arrive before it executes, ensuring that all duplicates are eliminated.
+The stratum boundary before `unique` ensures that all the values are generated before `unique` executes, ensuring that all duplicates are eliminated.

 Hydroflow runs each stratum
 in order, one at a time, ensuring all values are computed
 before moving on to the next stratum.
 Between strata we see a _handoff_, which logically buffers the
 output of the first stratum, and delineates the separation of execution between the 2 strata.

 After all strata are run, Hydroflow returns to the first stratum; this begins the next _epoch_.
 This doesn't really matter for this example, but it is important for long-running Hydroflow services that accept input from the outside world.
+More on this topic in the chapter on [time](./time.md).

+Returning to the code, if you read the `pairs_send` calls carefully, you'll see that the example data
+has vertices (`2`, `4`) that are more than one hop away from `0`, which were
+not output by our simple program.
+To extend this example to graph *reachability*,
+we need to recurse: find neighbors of our neighbors, neighbors of our neighbors' neighbors, and so on.
+In Hydroflow,
+this is done by adding a loop to the flow, as we'll see in our [next example](example_5_reachability.md).